nativescript-vue/nativescript-vue/README.md

 ## Issues

 If you encounter any issues, please open a new issue with as much detail as possible.
 This is **beta** software, so there might be bugs.

+## Looking for V2?

+The V2 version has been moved to the [v2 branch](https://github.com/nativescript-vue/nativescript-vue/tree/v2)